by Tracy Vides

 Here are some awesome web-based tools you might or might not have heard about:

 The answer: everything except the building of the store itself.
-Sales and customers takes priority, of course.
-Yet, many ecommerce storeowners and wannabe ecommerce entrepreneurs are guilty of spending more time with store building.
+Sales and customers take priority, of course.
+Yet, many e-commerce storeowners and wannabe e-commerce entrepreneurs are guilty of spending more time on store building.
 It’s time to change that with ShopIntegrator.

-The tool is enticing enough that it allows you build a complete retail store just by dragging, dropping.
-You can add everything in there that matters, such as create and manage coupons, setup secure, PCI-compliant pay processing workflows, customize the checkout processes.
-The tool allows you to build your store, manage your store, add mobile ecommerce to the mix, and more.
+The tool is enticing enough that it allows you to build a complete retail store just by dragging and dropping.
+You can add everything in there that matters, such as creating and managing coupons, setup secure, PCI-compliant pay processing workflows, and customizing the checkout processes.
+The tool allows you to build a store, manage your store, add mobile e-commerce to the mix, and more.
 See a demo and see what it can do.

 That’s not even the beginning of “good stuff.”
 ShopIntegrator is free to use if you never plan to sell more than 50 items.
 In case you go bigger than that, pick pricing plans from $9.50 per month to $66.49 per month.

 A retail store isn’t a “set it up and take off to Hawaii, drink Pina Colada” thing.
-It’s a “setup and tweak forever and ever” thing (that’s the reality, no matter what anyone told you).
-But to your advantage, you can manage your ecommerce store completely virtually (sipping a drink on the beach won’t change a thing about managing your it).
-You can collaborate with your web/mobile developers, designers, copywriters, vendors, partners and drop shippers using just this one tool.
-For the seemingly endless series of projects, tasks, and team work on deadlines, Asana is awesome to work with.
+It’s a “setup and tweaks forever and ever” thing (that’s the reality, no matter what anyone told you).
+But to your advantage, you can manage your e-commerce store completely virtually (sipping a drink on the beach won’t change a thing about managing it).
+You can collaborate with your web/mobile developers, designers, copywriters, vendors, partners, and drop shippers using just this one tool.
+For the seemingly endless series of projects, tasks, and teamwork on deadlines, Asana is awesome to work with.

 While there’s no “in-review” phase for tasks (which is a slight inconvenience), there’s definitely a lot going for Asana including color codes for projects.
 You can use it for a lot more than project collaboration.

 We’ve come a long way from doing things manually, for most things at least.
-Ecommerce businesses can rejoice with sophisticated inventory, warehousing, and management solutions such as FishBowl.
-This is a QuickBooks product with focus on Inventory Management.
+E-commerce businesses can rejoice with sophisticated inventory, warehousing, and management solutions such as FishBowl.
+This is a QuickBooks product with a focus on Inventory Management.
 Here’s a rundown of the services available: